 Ford F-250 Super Duty Recalls

-The driver air bag module may not have been assembled properly, which means the driver air bag may not deploy in a crash.
+On forty-five trucks, the driver air bag module may not have been assembled properly, which means the driver air bag may not deploy in a crash.
 If the air bag does not deploy, the risk of injury in a crash is increased.
-Dealers will replace the driver air bag module free of charge.
-The recall began November 20, 2007.
-The Ford recall number 07C019.